Skip to content

 2014

-PORR has spun off its real estate business and become a pure construction company
+PORR spins off the real estate sector and becomes a pure construction company

 2015

-The headquarters in Munich move to new office building in Parkstadt Schwabing
+The head office in Munich moves into the new office building in Parkstadt Schwabing

 2017

-PORR Deutschland GmbH acquires Franki Grundbau GmbH & Co.
-KG in Seevetal as well as Oevermann GmbH based in Munster
+PORR Deutschland GmbH takes over Franki Grundbau GmbH & Co.
+KG in Seevetal, Bilfinger Berger Government Service GmbH (BBGS) in Kaiserlautern as well as Oevermann GmbH based in Münster.